Bachelor of Science Degree in Industrial Engineering

 Transfer Students

-To be considered for admission the College of Engineering, transfer students must have earned a 2.5 GPA for all college-level course work attempted as well as all other college admission requirements.
+To be considered for admission to the College of Engineering, transfer students must have earned a 2.5 GPA for all college-level course work attempted as well as all other college admission requirements.
 The calculation is made using LSU's system of counting all attempts at all courses, even if your former institution used another system, such as replacing grades in repeated courses.
-The catalog allows the Dean to grant admission in exceptional cases if the GPA is below a 2.5, but above a 2.0.
-Upon written request, the Dean will evaluate an applicant's entire academic record and may grant admission to the College.
+The catalog allows the College of Engineering Office of Student Services to grant admission in exceptional cases if the GPA is below a 2.5, but above a 2.0.
+Upon written request, the Office of Student Services will evaluate an applicant's entire academic record and may grant admission to the College.

 The transfer process is a multi-step process: